mopidy/mopidy/docs/ext/mpd.rst

 This is a non exhaustive list of MPD features that Mopidy doesn't support.
 Items on this list will probably not be supported in the near future.

+- Only a single password is supported.
+It gives all-or-nothing access.
 - Toggling of audio outputs is not supported
 - Channels for client-to-client communication are not supported
 - Stickers are not supported